DGanesh15/ganesh-dharmadhikari/README.md

 3. Attended and won the first prize for group presentation during Summer School on Econometrics and Machine Learning held from June 7 - 11, 2022 at IGIDR, Mumbai.

+## CONFERENCE TALKS AND PUBLICATIONS:
+1. Presented a paper on 'Unveiling the Ancient Geometric Wisdom: A Comprehensive Study of Śulbasūtras with Emphasis on Mensuration' at International Conference on “Bharatiya Knowledge Traditions: Continuity and significance” , Central University of Gujarat, Gandhinagar, 1st February to 3rd February 2024.

 ## BLOGS AND WEBSITES:
 - [LinkedIn Profile](https://www.linkedin.com/in/ganesh-dharmadhikari-799963119/)
 - My YouTube Channel: [Utkalp Digital Classes](https://www.youtube.com/@UtkalpDigitalClasses)